nathanfx330/Pftrack-Python-Json-Cam-Exporter/readme.md

 This repository provides a Python node for PFTrack to export camera data as a JSON file.
 The exporter extracts keyframe information such as translation, rotation, focal length, and field of view (FOV) for each frame in the animated camera's sequence.

-New: PFtoNERF.
+This is a foundational project that will serve as a stepping stone for developing the next version, which will generate the `transforms.json` file for NerfStudio.

+Update: PFtoNERF
 A script designed to export PFTrack's Photo Survey camera solve and variable focus undistort (exported as PF Barrel) and generate a Nerfstudio-compatible transforms.json.
 (Currently working on solving sharpness values.)

-This is a foundational project that will serve as a stepping stone for developing the next version, which will generate the `transforms.json` file for NerfStudio.

 ## Features